apache/skywalking/docs/en/concepts-and-designs/lal.md

 The LAL config files are in YAML format, and are located under directory `lal`.
 You can set `log-analyzer/default/lalFiles` in the `application.yml` file or set environment variable `SW_LOG_LAL_FILES` to activate specific LAL config files.
+## Layer
+Every LAL file is a list of LAL rule, and every LAL rule has a layer property.If a log sent to OAP has the same layer value, this rule will be enable.
+NOTICE: Every layer should only has one rule.

 ## Filter